nvdaes/emoticons/readme.md

 * NVDA+E: speaking emoticons on/off, toggles between speaking text as it is written, or with the emoticons replaced by the human description.
 * NVDA+I: show a dialog to select an emoticon you want to copy.

+Note: On Windows 10, it's also possible to use the built-in emoji panel.
+Focus any edit control, press Windows. period and use arrow and tab keys to type the desired emoji.

 ## Changes for 9.0 ##

 * Added the possibility of choosing if add-on emojis should be spoken.